-All the different evidences that I mentioned point towards the existence of a single new component.
+All the different pieces of evidence that I mentioned point towards the existence of a single new component in the Universe.
 Which is remarkable.
 Here is a list of the 'knowns' about what this new component should be.

 2.2.1 Darkness